• Skip to primary navigation

 • Contact

 This Protein Hot Chocolate Recipe is the perfect healthy holiday treat!
-Made with cocoa powder & chocolate protein powder, it serves up all the chocolatey goodness you’d expect from traditional hot chocolate, with the extra added benefits of protein & no added refined sugars.
+Made with your favorite dairy free milk, cocoa powder & chocolate protein powder, it serves up all the chocolatey goodness you'd expect from traditional hot chocolate, with the extra added benefits of protein & no added refined sugars.
 Serve this cozy hot drink at your next holiday party or enjoy it snuggled up by the fire during the winter months!

 Protein hot chocolate is the perfect cozy drink for anyone looking to add a few additional grams of protein into their day while simultaneously satisfying their sweet tooth.
 This healthy hot chocolate can be made using your favorite protein powder & other simple ingredients.